Snapchat logo

 What is Snapchat?

 Snapchat is a messaging app that lets you send images, videos or instant text messages to friends.
 These images, videos and messages are only available for a short period of time once they are opened.
 You can also use filters on your images and upload photo and video stories that last for 24 hours before they disappear.
 Businesses and organisations can create their own channels.
-Content posted to Snapchat is not as temporary as it may appear, as users can save chats or screenshot them without the sender knowing.
+Content posted to Snapchat is not as temporary as it may appear – even though Snapchat tells you when someone takes a screenshot, there are ways to save chats or photos without the sender knowing.
 Adult and other sensitive content may also be accessed in the app.

 In the Stories tab, users can share stories with their friends, as well as view their friends’ stories.
 While Snapchat’s community guidelines prohibit sexual content, it is still possible for users to access content and messages that may not be age appropriate through Stories.